MarcoAnteghini/Is-PTS1/README.md

 - `overrides 3.1.0`

+### This repository contains:

+- Is-PTS1_model.sav : The SVM pre-computed model
+- test_pts_model.sav : The LR pre-computed model
-The training set is stored in the positive_fasta.gz and negative_fasta.gz files
+- positive_fasta.gz and negative_fasta.gz : The training dataset
+- : The validation fasta files

+The code in this repository is licensed under the terms of GPL v3 as specified by the LICENSE file.